splendo/HeartstoneAssessment/README.md

 Hsiao here at Splendo is a very enthusiastic casual Hearthstone player.
 He is also a user of the KLM houses apps ([iOS](https://itunes.apple.com/nl/app/klm-houses/id371664245?l=en&mt=8) / [Android](https://play.google.com/store/apps/details?id=com.klm.mobile.houses&hl=en))

-He wants you to build a web app that has similar UI/UX.
+He wants you to build an app (iOS or Android) that has similar UI/UX.
 Similar way to go from the grid view to detail view, and also being able to scroll through the detail views like a carousel (hint: download the Houses app and have a look at how it works) but he wants the app to show Hearthstone card images.

 We have supplied you with a json file (`cards.json`) containing all the Heartstone cards currently available.